harpal-singh-qp/springboot-testing-qpcademy/README.md

 - How to use `JPABuddy`.

 ##### 1. Mocking Using Mockito
 - Introduction to Mockito
 - Creating Mocks with Mockito
 - Stubbing Method calls of Mockito
 - Verifying Interaction of a Mock
+- Usages of Argument Captors
 - Others: - @Mock vs @MockBean vs @Spy
 ##### 2. Introduction to Junit 5
 - Assertions
 - Naming Test